cornishcoder1/pp5-frontend-the-winding-path/README.md

 **Typography**

-The font used throughout the website is 'Zilla Slab' from <a href="https://fonts.google.com/specimen/Zilla+Slab?preview.text=the%20winding%20path&preview.text_type=custom" title="Google Fonts">Google Fonts</a>.
-I liked the classic and sleek style of this font, and it fitted well with the theme of the application.
+The font used throughout the application is 'Zilla Slab' from <a href="https://fonts.google.com/specimen/Zilla+Slab?preview.text=the%20winding%20path&preview.text_type=custom" title="Google Fonts">Google Fonts</a>.
+I liked the classic and sleek style of this font, and it fitted well with the overall aesthetic.

 ***